wp-plugins/easy-testimonials/readme.txt

   **You can also change the Status of a Testimonial, if you want to keep it on file.**

 = Outputting Testimonials =
 * To output a Random Testimonial, place the shortcode [random_testimonial] in the desired area of the Page or Post Content.
 To display more than one random testimonial, use the shortcode [random_testimonial count='3'], where count is the number of testimonials you want displayed.
 To display the title above the testimonial, use the shortcode [random_testimonial show_title="1"].
+To use the Excerpt of a testimonial, add the attribute "use_excerpt=1" to your shortcode.
 * To output a list of All Testimonials, place the shortcode [testimonials] in the desired area of the Page or Post Content.
 To display more than one testimonial, use the shortcode [testimonials count='3'], where count is the number of testimonials you want displayed.
 To display the title above the testimonial, use the shortcode [testimonials show_title="1"].
+To use the Excerpt of a testimonial, add the attribute "use_excerpt=1" to your shortcode.
 * To output a Testimonial in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
 You can show more than one random testimonial by placing a number in the Count field.
 You can show the Testimonial Title above the Testimonial by checking Show Testimonial Title Note: The Title Field on the Widget is displayed above the Widget, if your theme supports Widget Titles - this is different than the Testimonial Title.

 = Outputting a Testimonial Slider =
 * Easy Testimonials Supports Cycle2!
 To output a sliding widget, use this shortcode: [testimonials_cycle].
 * The same properties as the list of testimonials, such as Showing the Title and controlling the Count, also apply.
+To use the Excerpt of a testimonial, add the attribute "use_excerpt=1" to your shortcode.
 * To change the timer, use the attribute 'timer', which defaults to 2000 (2 seconds.)
 For example: [testimonials_cycle timer="4000"]
 * To change the transition to a horizontal scroll, use the attribute 'transition="scrollHorz"'.
 For example: [testimonials_cycle transition="scrollHorz"]
 * To output a Testimonial Cycle in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
 You can how many testimonials are shown by placing a number in the Count field - make sure you have at least 2, if you want them to Cycle!
 You can show the Testimonial Title above the Testimonial by checking Show Testimonial Title Note: The Title Field on the Widget is displayed above the Widget, if your theme supports Widget Titles - this is different than the Testimonial Title.
 You can control the time between transitions using the Timer field - every 1000 equals 1 second.